dnidever/bozepy/docs/gettingstarted.rst

 Using a custom reader
 ---------------------

-If you are using |Doppler| directly from python, you can add the custrom reader to the list of readers.
+If you are using |Bozepy| directly from python, you can add the custrom reader to the list of readers.

 .. code-block:: python